 Summer is coming up and so is travel season for many families.
 We are planning a few trips over the upcoming months, so having some good tips for traveling with kids is really important!
 It can be stressful to traveling with kids, but luckily there are also some fabulous products that you can bring along to help alleviate stress, and stay more calm, both of which are super important as parents.

-As a mom of four little ones under the age of , traveling on a plane for long distances is not my idea of a great time.
+As a mom of four little ones, traveling on a plane for long distances is not my idea of a great time.
 But, it is well worth it to spend time with loved ones.
 I remember our first real trip with kids, a few years ago over Christmas, traveling back to Washington State where my husband and I both have family.
 Our baby was only 2 months old at the time and our oldest was not quite 2 yet.
 We weren’t even allowed to sit together because of some oxygen mask rule… nightmare.
 Talk about a long trip.
 Thankfully, it is only a 2.5 hour flight and we had a non-stop.

 - Carry PLENTY of activities with you: Kids change their mind faster than you can get out whatever they asked for in the first place.
 Bring different types of books, a couple of games they can play with and different coloring utensils so that once they get bored with one thing, you have back up.
 No one wants to be that parent that had a screaming or complain child on the plane.
 They can only look out the window for so long.